isomerpages/mas-moneysense/pages/Planning Your Finances Well.md

 * Save: Set aside at least three to six months’ worth of expenses

-* Protect: Aim for insurance coverage of 9 times’ annual income for death
+* Protect: Aim for insurance coverage of 9 times’ annual income for death/Total Permanent Disability, and 4 times’ annual income for critical illness.
+Keep insurance premiums to no more than 15% of salary

 * Invest: Put aside at least 10% to 20% of your salary